terra-ops/terra-cli/docs/index.md

 With Terra, all you care about is your site's code.
 Stop wasting time setting up environments.
 Let terra and docker do all the work for you.

+## .terra.yml

+Your .terra.yml file gives you tons of power.

+Check out a [sample .terra.yml file](https://github.com/terra-ops/terra-cli/blob/master/docs/.terra.yml) and put one in your app's source code.

 ## Community

 Please join the chat on Gitter.
 We want as much feedback as possible!